Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Novel View Synthesis From a Single Image

-In this section, we identify and describe the common ways to reconstruct unseen regions in previous works (see Fig.~\ref{fig:representation} for illustration).
-Additionally, we analyze the strengths and weaknesses of each method and propose a hybrid representation to address the critical issues in existing methods.
+In this section, we describe how previous works and our method reconstruct unseen regions illustrated in Fig.~\ref{fig:representation}.
+Additionally, we analyze the strengths and weaknesses of each method, and propose a hybrid representation to address the critical issues in existing methods.
 Given a single image $\mat{I}_s$ at camera $s$, our task is to synthesize novel view $\mat{I}_t$ at camera $t$.
-For a 3D point $\mat{x}$ in the scene, if it is visible in the source image, we can directly use the color $\mat{I}_s(\pi(\mat{x}))$, where $\pi$ denotes the projection to source view, to represent the point as seen by a novel viewpoint.
-However, if it is occluded, we have to resort to information other than the color at the projection $\pi(\mat{x})$.
-Typically, there are three possible solutions to gather such information.
+If a 3D point $\mat{x}$ is visible in the source image, we can directly use the color $\mat{I}_s(\pi(\mat{x}))$, where $\pi$ denotes the projection to source view, to represent the point as seen by a novel viewpoint.
+If $\mat{x}$ is occluded, we resort to information other than the color at the projection $\pi(\mat{x})$.
+There are three possible solutions to gather such information.

-\boldstartspace{1D latent code-based approaches.} First, a common way~\cite{chen2018implicit_decoder,dupont2020equivariant,jang2021codenerf,Occupancy_Networks,DVR,Park_2019_CVPR,rematas2021sharf} to represent and reconstruct shape and appearance from a single image is to exploit a 1D global latent code $\mat{z}$ (shown in Fig.~\ref{fig:representation}(a)).
-The latent code can incorporate shape information and priors in a compact vector representation, and it is later decoded by neural networks to generate explicit color and density.
-As demonstrated in Jang et al.~\cite{jang2021codenerf}, the color and density can be acquired by

-The spatially-varying input in this case is the sample position $\mat{x}$ and viewing direction $\mat{d}$ in the canonical coordinate.
-Intuitively, every 3D point has the same latent code input and thus there is less inductive bias compared to other methods.
-As a result, this method is good for (a) recovering unseen regions and (b) shape/appearance editing by changing the latent code.
-However, this method requires (a) ground truth camera poses to achieve better rendering quality and (b) time-consuming optimization to find the correct latent code for representing an object.